NY Mets owners settle Madoff case, avoid trial

 The case is Picard v.
 Katz et al, U.S. District Court, Southern District of New York, No. 11-03605.

-Additional reporting by Basil Katz; editing by Martha Graybow, Lisa Von Ahn, Gerald E. McCormick and Andre Grenon
+Additional reporting by Basil Katz; Editing by Gerald E. McCormick, Andre Grenon and Muralikumar Anantharaman